-Historical Studies
+Church History/Historical Studies

-This area is aimed at students who intend to deepen knowledge and skills in the study of historical processes that have shaped Christian churches and other religious communities.
-Some students consider doctoral study in history in a context of seminary theological education, religious studies, or religious history as practiced in history departments.
-Students have the opportunity to acquire skills in evaluation of primary sources, and in comparing and contrasting of analytical arguments and theories as applied to historical questions.
+This area is aimed at students who intend for their work to deepen knowledge and skills in the study of historical processes that have shaped Christian churches.
+Many students consider doctoral study in history in a context of seminary theological education, religious studies, or religious history as practiced in history departments.

+Students have the opportunity to acquire specialized knowledge of a particular historical period or area of interest and assess scholarly arguments and theories with critical acumen and nuance.